- June 02, 1956

 At the age of 40, Lammers was far from retirement and he joined Lotus Racing for the full season in the 1996 Global GT Championship, to drive Lotus Esprit V8.
 His best result was the second place at Silverstone, sharing the car with Perry McCarthy.

-At the 1996 24 hours of Le Mans, Lammers joined Mario Andretti and Derek Warwick in the Courage Competition's LMP1 Porsche-powered prototype.
+At the 1996 Le Mans 24 Hours, Lammers joined Mario Andretti and Derek Warwick in the Courage Competition's LMP1 Porsche-powered prototype.
 They finished 13th overall and third in LMP1 class.

 Part-time races with variety of cars